 - Root files are accessible, so any third-party software can be integrated

-The next thing to consider is the mobility capabilities of the e-commerce solution you are planning to use for your e-commerce website.
-In order to step ahead of your competitors, you must be able to sell through mobile devices.
+The next thing to consider is the mobile capabilities of the eCommerce solution you are planning to use for your eCommerce website.
+In order to step ahead of your competitors, you must also be able to sell through mobile devices.

 - Page layouts preview on mobile screens